How to Transfer Your iTunes Library to a New Computer (Windows 10)

 - Use iTunes to consolidate the media files.

 - Copy the iTunes folder to the new computer.

-- Edit the Itunes Music Library.xml file to reflect the new file locations.
-(Windows7 uses a different folder hierarchy than previous versions).
+- Edit the "iTunes Music Library.xml" file to reflect the new file locations.
+(Windows10 uses a different folder hierarchy than some previous versions).

-Windows7 comes with a utility to copy files from an old PC to your new PC over a network, but I couldn't get it to work.
-An external hard-drive is the easiest and fastest way to transfer the files between two PC's.
-I bought a 1- terabyte (1000 gigabyte) external drive for less than $100.
+An external storage device is the easiest and fastest way to transfer the files between two PC's.
+I bought a 1-terabyte (1000 gigabyte) external drive for less than $100.
 It made transferring many gigabytes of photos from the old PC to the new one really easy, plus it serves as a back-up for all of my media files (photos, music, movies, etc.).
 Alternatively you can use an inexpensive USB drive for this.
 You may have copy your files in batches if they don't all fit in one move.

 Consolidate Your iTunes Files

 Your iTunes files may not all be stored in the same place if you imported music from CD's, other iTunes libraries, and the iTunes store.
 To make the transfer easier, we will use iTunes to consolidate all of the files into a single place.
 This will not move the files from their original locations, but will make new copies as necessary.
 If your old PC is running low on disk space, you may be prompted that there is not enough room to continue the operation.
 In that case you'll need to free-up some space and try again.

 Note: If you are managing multiple iTunes libraries on one PC, then perform these steps for each library.
 If you don't know if you have multiple iTunes libraries then you only have one and don't need to be concerned.
 Managing multiple libraries in iTunes is something an advanced user might do, as there is no direct way to do it within the iTunes software.